This post contains affiliate links. Read my disclosure policy here.

 If you make this Creamy Chipotle Sauce, let me know what you think by ★ star rating it and leaving a comment below.
 It would really make my day.
 You can also follow me on Instagram and share your creation with me.
 Just tag me @veganhuggs and hashtag #veganhuggs so I don’t miss it.

-- 1 tablespoon lemon juice , more to taste
+- 2 tablespoons lime juice , more to taste (sub lemon)

 - 1 teaspoon agave (or preferred sweetener)